Holtder/talos/README.md

   * Alongside this a privacy policy, as search queries are stored for functional reasons
     * Due to privacy reasons, the publicly hosted version of Talos will delete all queries older than 24h
 * Autodeletion of jobs stuck in 'In progress' queue
+* Workflow optimisation: If multiple jobs are started the database will overload, either fix this or prevent the user from doing this.

 ## Acknowledgements